ARMinARM/arminarm/README.md

 To reset the STM32 on the ARMinARM board:

     arminarm reset

 To put the STM32 in bootloader mode:

     arminarm bootloader

+To start openocd using sysfsgpio interface:

+    arminarm openocd

 You can only use the tool 'arminarm' if the path to it (/opt/arminarm/tools) is added to your PATH environment variable.
 There's a menu option in 'setup' to do this for you.
 You only have to run this option once.
 The path is remembered even after reboots.